NetSys/kappa/programming.md

 these restrictions **apply only to the entry point script** `handler.py`, and not to any other Python modules in the application.

+- Mutable global variables.
+  - {{ site.name }} assumes any module-level variables in `handler.py` to be
+    constant and so doesn't save them in checkpoints.
 - Generators (`yield` statements) and generator expressions;
 - Nested functions and classes; lambdas;
 - Context managers, i.e., `with` statements;